Sunlighter/CanonicalTypes/README.md

 It is currently a work in progress, and so is the documentation below.

+(Note: **Breaking Changes** have occurred recently, so I tagged version &ldquo;1.0&rdquo; before the changes.
+This documentation covers the current version.
+To get the documentation for the original version, just check out the &ldquo;1.0&rdquo; tag.)

 # Data Types

 At runtime, all data types descend from the ``Datum`` class.